Table of Contents

 – Brain Sugar, Co-founder, PopSugar (Src)

-Stepping into brick and mortar business
+Stepping into a brick-and-mortar business

 Best known for its online lifestyle content aimed at women and foray into eCommerce, PopSugar’s first big rollout of its in-house products took place in 2018.
 The publisher launched Beauty by PopSugar, a series of beauty products and cosmetics that cost between $18 and $42.
-Along with a website, the publisher also distributed the products with the help of a few brick-and-mortar stores (250 Ulta Beauty store).
+Along with a website, the publisher distributed the products with the help of a few brick-and-mortar stores (250 Ulta Beauty stores).

 – Lisa Sugar, PopSugar (Src)